kaustav202/JS-DOM-Snippets/README.md

 The DOM structure and style can be manipulated by a scripting language (typically JS) that leads to infinite possibilities only limited by your creativity.

-This repo hosts such inventive , original and practical scripts as well as basics to help beginners get upto speed.
+This repo hosts such inventive , original as well as practical scripts to help beginners get upto speed and provide something new to experts.

-Knowing DOM manipulation is very important if we want to do any kind of development work.
-It finds it's application in almost in every project or has some elements of it weather it's  Web , Mobile , Front-end or even back-end.
-It's also common that most of the code is in other languages but it's ubiquitous, since “web interfaces” (HTTP/HTML/CSS/JavaScript) have become the standard in how to deliver applications to people, both on the consumer side and on the enterprise side.
+Knowing DOM manipulation is very important if we want to do any kind of software development work.
+It's ubiquitous and finds it's application everywhere weather it's  web , mobile , front-end or even back-end.
+Even in projects where most of the code is in other languages there is some element of it , since “web interfaces” (HTTP/HTML/CSS/JavaScript) have become the standard in how to deliver applications to people, both on the consumer side and on the enterprise side.
 Even frameworks such as angular , node , vue , react encapsulate and hide the DOM directly but still require working with the DOM at a certain level.

 ### Contribution Features